dgunning/learnpandas/README.md

 Why do I use pandas so much?
 Well it's really really useful.
 You can think of pandas as a container for data, and well data is everywhere.

-Why was it aa grind.
+Why was it a grind.
 Well the API is huge, and often confusing and there are more than one way to do things.